 Welcome to the home of the INTERNATIONAL EPIDERMOLYSIS BULLOSA AWARENESS WEEK campaign, which takes place the last week of October (10/25-31) each year!

-This campaign is endorsed by DEBRA International and DEBRA national chapters worldwide, by EB Medical Research Foundation, and by EURORDIS, CORD, NORD, and other nonprofit organizations helping those with EB, rare diseases and skin diseases.
-In 2010, this campaign reached 45 countries; by 2011, it reached 65 countries; in 2012, our campaign had reached individuals and organizations in 96 countries around the world!
+This campaign is endorsed by DEBRA International and DEBRA national chapters worldwide, by EB Medical Research Foundation, and by EURORDIS, CORD, NORD, and other nonprofit partners who help people with EB, rare diseases and skin diseases.
+To date, this international campaign has reached individuals and organizations in 125+ countries around the world!